Spudos/Pure-Drive-Fitness/readme.md

 ### 4.14 Footer

-The footer displays links to the clients 3 social media accounts.
+The footer displays links to the clients three social media accounts

-Each logo will change color and animate on hove so the user knows the are highlighting it
+Each logo will change color and animate on hove so the user knows they are highlighting it

 ![Footer](docs/features/footer.png)